dfkaye/dev-links/README.md

 ...to different topics for developers like me interested in JavaScript, test-driven development, and a better front-end architecture.

-**Use the github "Searchor jump to..." field at top to search for things in this repository.
-Examples, 'accessibility', '@heydon', '@heydonworks', 'TLA+', 'React', et cetera.**
+**Use the github "Search or jump to..." field at top to search for things in this repository, such as 'accessibility', '@heydon', '@heydonworks', 'TLA+', 'React', et cetera.**

 ## Some favorites from 2015